nrfconnect/sdk-nrf/samples/suit/recovery/README.rst

 The SUIT recovery application is a minimal application that allows recovering the device firmware if the original firmware is damaged.
 It is to be used as a companion firmware to the main application that is using :ref:`Software Update for Internet of Things (SUIT) <ug_nrf54h20_suit_intro>` procedure, rather than a stand-alone application.

+The following limitations apply to this application:

+* The recovery firmware is only able to recover from a situation where the application or radio core are damaged.
+  It does not recover from Nordic Semiconductor-controlled firmware failures.
+* The recovery firmware is not compatible with a main application that uses a external flash for update.

 .. _suit_recovery_reqs:

 Requirements